graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues, path, rootDeliveryGroup)}.
 - Let {currentDeliveryGroups} be a set containing {rootDeliveryGroup}.
-- Let {data} and {incrementalFieldSetsByPath} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, initialValue, variableValues, path, currentDeliveryGroups)} _serially_ if {serial} is true, _normally_ (allowing parallelization) otherwise.
+- Let {data} and {incrementalDetailsByPath} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, initialValue, variableValues, path, currentDeliveryGroups)} _serially_ if {serial} is true, _normally_ (allowing parallelization) otherwise.
 - Let {errors} be the list of all _field error_ raised while executing the selection set.
-- If {incrementalFieldSetsByPath} is empty:
+- If {incrementalDetailsByPath} is empty:
   - Return an unordered map containing {data} and {errors}.
 - Otherwise:
-  - Return {IncrementalEventStream(data, errors, incrementalFieldSetsByPath,
+  - Return {IncrementalEventStream(data, errors, incrementalDetailsByPath,
     variableValues)}.

 ## Executing a Grouped Field Set